guoxfr/guoxfr.github.io/index.md

 - Scientific committee member, FUTURE Days 2020, Université Gustave Eiffel
 - Coordinator of task group “Energy” in EquipEx SenseCity (PIA2), 2018-2020
 - Session chair, the 6th International Conference on Cryogenics and Refrigeration 2018 (ICCR2018), April 12-14, 2018, Shanghai
-- Evaluation expert for the National Science Centre of Poland (2020)
-- Evaluation expert for EPSRC The Engineering and Physical Sciences Research Council of the UK, (2019, 2020)
-- Evaluation expert for ANR Agence Nationale de Recherche (2017)
 - Review expert for SFT2019, Nantes
 - Member of Société Française de Thermique and Société Française de Génies des Procédés
 - Member of China Society of Thermophysics, China Society of HVAC&R